Meet our UK & Ireland Patient Coordinator – Tania Pezzolesi-Clark

 - A state-of-the-art facility – Cosmetic Surgery Riga is based on a private floor of the Jurmala Hospital located just a short drive outside the Latvian capital.
 Jurmala is a leading medical facility fully equipped with all the latest diagnostic and surgical equipment and features all the latest and best amenities aimed at making your stay more convenient and comfortable.
 The Hospital is modelled after the world’s best medical facilities and no expense has been spared to provide the highest level of care for every patient.

-- No waiting – Those who wish to let the NHS handle their surgery are likely in for a significant wait.
+- Very little waiting – Those who wish to let the NHS handle their surgery are likely in for a significant wait.
 While NHS surgeons are typically excellent the NHS queues are nonetheless legendary with some as long as a year.
 Why wait when you can have your surgery at Cosmetic Surgery Riga just a couple of weeks after contacting us?
 The choice is yours: put yourself on the NHS waiting list and do just that: wait.
-Or contact our UK patient coordinator today and schedule your procedure for a week or two from now.
+Or contact our UK patient coordinator today and schedule your procedure for a few weeks from now.

 - World class surgeons – People from the UK often fear that if they go abroad for medical care they will have to deal with unqualified doctors, nurses and support staff.
 At Cosmetic Surgery Riga nothing could be further from the truth.
 Every member of our surgical staff has spent long years learning, honing and perfecting their craft in top medical schools and served their internships in some of the continent’s premier hospitals.
 You will experience zero drop off in quality between your NHS surgeon and the surgeon who will perform your procedure at Cosmetic Surgery Riga.